community environmental health centers HISTORICAL libraries Mosaics schools senior centers

 + SHOW big image

-The Area 4 Story
+The Port Story

 17' X 43' Hampshire St., Cambridge MA [Acrylic paint on MDO panels]